 How to Decorate Bare Walls

-I often get asked how to decorate blank walls — what to do with that barren expanse behind the couch, above the bed, in an office… pretty much all over the house!
-There are so many great ways to decorate walls from coatings, to shelving, to hangings, and more.
+I often get asked how to decorate blank walls — what to do behind the couch, above the bed, down a hallway… pretty much anywhere!
+Here are some great ways to decorate walls from coatings, to shelving, to hangings, and more.

 Paint

-Adding colour with paint is the quickest and easiest way to spruce up a blank white wall, especially in a creative way like this!
+Adding colour with paint is the quickest and easiest way to spruce up a blank white wall.
+Going part way up the entire room rather than going with a single accent wall is a nicer and more balanced look!

 Wallpaper